RicardoAVS/e-frontend/README.md

-# Project from a React tutorial were I'll build an online e-commerce using Stripe and payment processing
+# Project from a React tutorial
+I'll building an online e-commerce using Stripe and payment processing